Fan taken to hospital after struck by Bellinger’s foul

-LOS ANGELES (AP) — A woman at Dodger Stadium has been taken to a hospital for precautionary tests after being struck in the head by a foul ball from Los Angeles star Cody Bellinger during the first inning of a game against the Colorado Rockies.
+LOS ANGELES (AP) — A woman at Dodger Stadium was taken to a hospital Sunday for precautionary tests after being struck in the head by a foul ball from Los Angeles star Cody Bellinger during the first inning of a game against the Colorado Rockies.

-The young woman was sitting four rows from the field down the first base line Sunday, just beyond protective netting that extends to the end of the visiting dugout.
+The young woman was sitting four rows from the field along the first base line, just beyond protective netting that extends to the end of the visiting dugout.
 She was hit by a sharp line drive by Bellinger, who checked on her between innings.
 She at first stayed in her seat and was given an ice pack, but she left about 15 minutes later for further attention.

 A first-aid person who treated the woman says she was taken to the hospital for precautionary tests but that she was alert and answering questions.
 The name of the woman was not released.